CybeCloud/CybeCloud-System-Auditor-CSA-/README.md

 Contributions are welcome.
 Feature requests, bug reports, and pull requests should be submitted via the project repository.

-Summary
+**Summary**

-CybeCloud SAT delivers a comprehensive Windows auditing capability in a single PowerShell script.
+CybeCloud Auditkit v1.0 delivers a comprehensive Windows auditing capability in a single PowerShell script.
 It is lightweight, non-intrusive, and effective for quickly surfacing security gaps and misconfigurations.

 Network and Wi-Fi profile queries may expose secrets if run on shared machines — treat outputs as sensitive.

 Contribution & roadmap

-Contributions welcome: add modular checks, export options (JSON/CSV), improved permission parsing, or granular reporting.
+**Contributions welcome:** add modular checks, export options (JSON/CSV), improved permission parsing, or granular reporting.
 Open issues for specific feature requests or bug reports.